-For additional resources on our response to the events of January 6, 2021, read What Happened During the Insurrection at the US Capitol and Why?.
+For additional resources on our response to the events of January 6, 2021, read Resources for Teaching After the Insurrection at the US Capitol.

 In his 1963 essay “A Talk to Teachers,” James Baldwin wrote: “American history is longer, larger, more various, more beautiful, and more terrible than anything anyone has ever said about it.”1 In the events surrounding the recent presidential election in the United States, the essential truth of Baldwin’s statement resonates anew.

 This week’s news alone, including the historic results of the Georgia senatorial runoff election and the attack on Congress, is provoking a whirlwind of conflicting emotions among Americans, as many are simultaneously buoyed by the expanding representation in our government and disturbed, angered, and frightened by the attack on the halls of Congress and our democratic system of government.
 In the days following these events, students will need opportunities to feel and express their emotions as well as support in separating facts from misinformation and sharing the news responsibly.